RiniJ7/weather-app-api/README.md

 # Weather Application

 This is a simple weather application built using React, HTML5, CSS, and JavaScript.
 It allows users to search for weather information by location.
-The weather app API is used to integrate into this project.
+The Open weather app API is used to integrate into this project.

 ## Demo